SPAAM-community/AncientMetagenomeDir/assets/documentation/radiocarbondates/README.md

 - Software used for the calibration of the uncalibrated radiocarbon date.

-- When the calibration software is not reported please specify `NR`
+- When the calibration software is not reported please specify `NR`.

 - `NA` should be used when date is not radiocarbon date.